Meowcenary/sagemaker-breast-cancer-prediction/README.md

 ### Model Training

+### Monitoring
+- Prometheus is used to monitor resource usage and gather usage statistics.
+It runs on port 9090, but this can be changed in docker-compose.yml.
+- Grafana is available on port 3000.
+This can also be changed in docker-compose.yml

 ### Deployment
 - Create a key-value pair on AWS and download the key to the development machine
 - Create an Ec2 instance on AWS